Marzogh/SPIMemory/README.md

 ## Arduino library for Flash & FRAM Memory Chips (SPI based only)
 <sup> Download the latest stable release from [here](https://github.com/Marzogh/SPIMemory/releases/latest).
 Please report any bugs in [issues](https://github.com/Marzogh/SPIMemory/issues/new).</sup>

-This Arduino library is for use with flash memory chips that communicate using the SPI protocol.
-In its current form it supports identifying the flash chip and its various features; automatic address allocation and management; writing and reading a number of different types of data, ranging from 8-bit to 32-bit (signed and unsigned) values, floats, Strings, arrays of bytes/chars and structs to and from various locations; sector, block and chip erase; and powering down for low power operation.
+This Arduino library is for use with flash and FRAM memory chips that communicate using the SPI protocol.
+In its current form it supports identifying the flash/FRAM chip and its various features; automatic address allocation and management; writing and reading a number of different types of data, ranging from 8-bit to 32-bit (signed and unsigned) values, floats, Strings, arrays of bytes/chars and structs to and from various locations; sector, block and chip erase; and powering down for low power operation.

 <hr>